shrusent/Fine-tuning_MobileNetV2_rock_paper_scissors_classification/README.md

 Fine tuned the last few layers of MobileNetV2 trained on the weights of ImageNet database, with my custom dataset for performing this classification(used 3 neurons in the Dense layer for three categories in the dataset).MobileNetV2 is used due to its efficiency, speed, and adaptability to resource-constrained environments.
 The model strikes a balance between accuracy and computational cost, making it ideal for real-time applications on devices like mobile phones or edge devices.
 Its versatility, stemming from being pretrained on ImageNet, allows for effective transfer learning, especially when dealing with limited task-specific data.

 The validation accuracy is 100 percent by fine tuning MobileNet model.
 Training accuracy is continuously increasing and is 98.04 percent.
 The test accuracy is also high 98.46 percent for this dataset.

+A CNN model is also trained from scratch to compare how a pre-trained model in this case would give better results than a model trained from scratch.